-Professor Ebrahim brings more than 28 years of high-profile chief executive and professional experience to his work at Tulane.
+Dr. Ebrahim brings more than 29 years of high-profile chief executive and professional experience to his work at Tulane.
 Among other accomplishments, he is a board-certified health care executive, the president and CEO of Strategic Management Group, and managing partner of SMG Capital.
-Throughout his career, he has owned 22 businesses, and he draws on his experience in corporate strategy and healthcare to inform his work.
+Throughout his career, he has owned 24 businesses, and he draws on his experience in corporate strategy and healthcare to inform his work.

-Dr. Ebrahim enjoys working in high growth environments in large multinational firms and private family enterprises to create intelligent organizational innovation resulting in systemic sustainable long term benefits to organizations, their stakeholders and the community.
+Dr. Ebrahim has worked has advised U.S. Presidents, Governors, and has worked as a CEO in high growth environments such as large multinational firms, health systems, and private family enterprises to create intelligent organizational innovation resulting in systemic sustainable long term benefits to organizations, their stakeholders and the community.

 Professor Ebrahim teaches Corporate and Cooperative Strategy, Global Leadership - European Union, Health Care Strategy, Managing Innovation, Managerial Perspectives, and Practice of Management III: Strategic Consulting.